 All the journals of The Grassroots Institute store all back issues and current articles on its respective websites.

-To ensure permanent access to our published content and for long-term preservation of the content published in our journals, all the journals of The Grassroots Institute deposit published articles in (1) Internet Archive, (2) vixra.org, (3) WorldCat (4) Other databases [e.g. Crossref, EuroPub, Scilit, Publons, SSRN, DRJI, Cite Factor, Academia.edu, Dimensions, Research Gate, ZENODO, Scribd, Research Square, etc.].
-We have also applied to LOCKSS, National Bibliotheek, ZBW, and others to provide our journals the archiving services.
+To ensure permanent access to our published content and for long-term preservation of the content published in our journals, all the journals of The Grassroots Institute deposit published articles in (1) Internet Archive, (2) WorldCat (3) Other databases [e.g. Crossref, EuroPub, Scilit, Publons, SSRN, DRJI, Cite Factor, Academia.edu, Dimensions, Research Gate, ZENODO, Scribd, Research Square, etc.].

 Please read PEER REVIEW PROCESS section for detailed information about Review Policy.

 Except as otherwise stated below, we do not sell, trade or rent your personally identifiable information collected on the site to others.
-The information collected by our site is used to process orders, to keep you informed about your order status, to notify you of products or special offers that may be of interest to you, and for statistical purposes for improving our site.
+The information collected by our site is used to process articles, to keep you informed about your articles status, to notify you of special offers that may be of interest to you, and for statistical purposes for improving our site.

 All credit/debit card details and personally identifiable information will NOT be stored, sold, shared, rented or leased to any third parties.
 Cookies are small bits of data cached in a user's browser.
 This site utilizes cookies to determine whether or not you have visited the home page in the past.
 However, no other user information is gathered.The Grassroots Institute takes appropriate steps to ensure data privacy and security including through various hardware and software methodologies.
 However, we cannot guarantee the security of any information that is disclosed online.